Skip to main content

 Clinical Gait Analysis

-Sponsored by the WSSU School of Health Sciences and Wake Forest School of Medicine, motion analysis is performed in the Human Performance and Biodynamics Lab to measure movement patterns in people who have complex conditions involving muscles, joints, nerves or even bones.
+In collaboration with the WSSU School of Health Sciences, medical professionals at Atrium Health Wake Forest Baptist and the Wake Forest University School of Medicine provide motion analysis evaluations in the Human Performance and Gait Lab to measure movement patterns in people who have complex musculoskeletal and/or neurological conditions.
 Quantitative motion analysis is useful in identifying the underlying causes for movement abnormalities in pathologic patient groups, such as in patients with cerebral palsy.
 The results of motion capture systems have been shown to be a useful adjunct tool in determining the best course of treatment.

 Orthopaedic surgeons, physical therapists, biomedical engineers, physical therapy students and medical students are all involved in a collaborative effort to solve challenging problems that are often multidisciplinary in nature.
 To help families become informed and involved, the team of specialists thoroughly explains the process of motion analysis and its effect on treatment outcomes.